Chess Academy of Denver 2-day Workshops

 Additional camp workshops may be added, upon request and demand.
 Enrollment is restricted to small groups at the Denver Chess Academy camp workshops in order to maximize the learning experience.
 Call before sending in application to make sure your desired camp date is not filled up.
 For application form, call 303-770-6696 (home).

 All Denver Camp Workshops run from 9 a.m.-4 p.m., are held in the Denver Tech Center area, and cost $165 per child.
 A few parents may also be allowed to attend Camp Workshops.
 Cost for parent attendees is $115.
-All participants will receive a copy of Teaching Chess in the 21st Century, Chess Workbook for Children, or Chess Strategy Workbook.
+All participants will receive a copy of Teaching Chess in the 21st Century, Chess Workbook for Children, Chess Strategy Workbook, Chess Handbook, Chess Tactics and Combinations Workbook, Attacking the Chess King Workbook, Chess Endgame Workbook, or Chess Concepts and Coloring Book for Kids.

 Bring your own lunch; food will not be provided.
 Camp workshop instruction includes lecture and chess play time, while Todd helps give tips to improve play and reinforce lessons.